FrancisKarani14/smart-goal-planner/README.md

   - A browser

-  - use this link (https://meet.google.com/ujf-yzsq-cgj) to open a new tab on your browser
+  - Use this link (https://smart-goal-planner-smoky.vercel.app/) to open a new tab on your browser

   - **Author**